Skip to Content

 Successful water use in hydroponics requires specially treated water, correctly mixed nutrients, well-balanced pH and EC levels, in addition to proper water levels and temperatures, and more.

-Trying to set up and run a hydroponics system without understanding proper water use is like trying to cook burgers on an old-fashioned grill without understanding anything charcoal; it’s bound to end in disaster.
+Trying to set up and run a hydroponics system without understanding proper water use is like trying to cook burgers on an old-fashioned grill without understanding anything about charcoal and fire; it’s bound to end in disaster.

 If you’re unsure of something, revisit this article as many times as necessary, or seek additional resources.